Lockheed Hudson: Design and development

 The Commission ordered 200 aircraft for use by the Royal Air Force and the first aircraft started flight trials from Burbank, California on 10 December 1938.
 The flight trials showed no major issues, and deliveries to the RAF began on 15 February 1939.
 Production was sped up after the British indicated they would order another 50 aircraft if the original 200 could be delivered before the end of 1939.
 Lockheed sub-contracted some parts assembly to Rohr Aircraft Corp of San Diego and increased its workforce, allowing the company to produce the 250th aircraft seven and a half weeks before the deadline.

-A total of 350 Mk I and 20 Mk II Hudsons were supplied (the Mk II had different propellers).
+A total of 350 Mk I and 20 Hudson Mk IIs were supplied (the Mk II had different propellers).
 These had two fixed Browning machine guns in the nose and two more in the Boulton Paul dorsal turret.
 The Hudson Mk III added one ventral and two beam machine guns and replaced the 1,100 hp Wright R-1820 Cyclone 9-cylinder radials with 1,200 hp versions (428 produced).

 The Hudson Mk V (309 produced) and Mk VI (450 produced) were powered by the 1,200 hp Pratt & Whitney R-1830 Twin Wasp 14-cylinder two-row radial.
 The RAF also obtained 380 Mk IIIA and 30 Mk IV Hudsons under the Lend-Lease program.